 Public comments were sought on the Assessment Report on the scientific aspects of the Application, which included any safety aspects of using dimethyl ether as an extraction solvent processing aid to process food and its technological function.
 Comments were also sought on the proposed draft variations to the Code, including the proposed specification for dimethyl ether to be added to Standard 1.3.4.

-Three submissions were received, with the summary of any issues, the name of the submitter and FSANZ's response provided in Table 2.
+Three submissions were received.
+The summary of the issues raised, the name of the submitter and FSANZ's response is provided in Table 2.

 Table 2: Summary of issues raised in submissions and FSANZ's response